MeteoSwiss/opendata/docs/a-data-groundbased/a1-automatic-weather-stations.md

 :::warning

-June 16, 2026 - Since approximately 15:00 a.m., automatic weather stations data are updated every 60 (instead of 20) minutes.
-The duration of the incident cannot be determined.
+16 June 2026 - Since around 03:00 p.m., data from the automatic weather, precipitation and tower stations are temporarily being updated every 60 minutes (instead of every 20 minutes).
+The duration of the incident is unknown.

 :::